Researchers in the Crook Lab come from diverse educational backgrounds and have many different career goals.

 Viven Enriquez (class of 2019)

-I’m a Masters student in the Marine Biology program at SFSU.
-I'm planning to study the effect of V. fischeri colonization of the light organ Euprymna scolopes on their early hatching hatchling behavior.
+I’m a Masters student in the Behavior & Physiology program at SFSU.
+I'm studying the effect of V. fischeri colonization of the light organ of Euprymna scolopes on hatchling behavior and survival.

 Undergraduates can receive class credit for their research internship by applying to be admitted to the BIOL699 course, 'Special Study in Biology'.